Stability Diagrams is part of a free web series, GWB Online Academy, by Aqueous Solutions LLC.

 By adding SO42− to our basis set (now Fe++, H+, O2(aq), H2O, and SO42−), we've increased the complexity of our chemical system and enabled the iron-sulfide mineral pyrite (FeS2) to form.

 When we check “speciate over x-y”, Act2 divides the calculation into subdiagrams, each in which a single form of sulfur predominates.
 The dashed lines designate boundaries between the different subdiagrams.
-You can toggle the subdiagram boundaries and labels by going to Plot → View and checking or unchecking “mosaic bounds” and “mosaic labels”.
+You can hover over any field to see the equilibrium species and phase assemblage at that point in a tooltip.
+You can also toggle the subdiagram boundaries and labels by going to Format → Quick Toggle… and checking or unchecking “mosaic bounds” and “mosaic labels”.